viion/libra-php/README.md

 > Note: `Key` is also known as the `id`, it may be referenced as either or.

-> Note: Some tables have a `data` which contains json, this is automatically decoded into an array and presented as extra layers.
+> Note: Some tables have a `data` column which contains json, this is automatically decoded into an array and presented as extra layers.

 The main command is: